yeehaa123/presentation-moonconf/slides.md

 <!---

-To sum this up: Architecture is actually three things at the same time:
+To sum this section up: Architecture is actually three things at once:

-An material representation of a desired future, a set of ideals, a lived space, an ethos, a home
+It is a material representation of a desired future, an expression of a set of ideals, a lived space, an ethos, a home

-It's a technical construction.
+Architecture is also a technical construction.
 A feat of engineering.
 The product of many though choices.

-But, of course, it's also simply collection of blocks.
+But, architecture is also a simple collection of building blocks.
 Or, as the famous modernist architect Mies van der Rohe said: "Architecture starts when you carefully put two bricks together.
 There it begins."

 -->